ronit1706/Avataar_Assignment/README.md

 <br><br>
 <b>
 This readme file is written to explain the features and usage to the recruiters at Avataar.
 Thanks for checking my assignment out.
 Hope you like it!

+Complete code runs, and works to achieve moving an object flawlessly on my end<br>
+If any part of my code does not run/displays an error/fails due to data not being present, please reach me at ronitkhurana391@gmail.com.
+Thanks
 </b>

 ## Features